Singular Values Distribution of Squares of Elliptic Random Matrices and Type B Narayana Polynomials: Narayana Polynomials

 An example with $n=3$ is given in Figure \ref{fig:bt_qt}.

-Furthermore, there exists (see \cite{reiner1997}, Proposition 3) a bijection $K$ between B-type non-crossing partitions, containing a zero block, and B-type non-crossing partitions, containing no zero blocks.
-This bijection $K$ has the following property: if $\pi \in NC_0^B(n)$ contains $2k+1$ blocks ($2k$ non-zero blocks and $1$ zero block), then $K(\pi)$ contains $2n-2k$ non-zero blocks.
+Furthermore, the Kreweras map is a bijection $K$ between B-type non-crossing partitions, containing a zero block, and B-type non-crossing partitions, containing no zero blocks \cite{reiner1997}.
+The map $K$ has the following property: if $\pi \in NC_0^B(n)$ contains $2k+1$ blocks ($2k$ nonzero blocks and $1$ zero block), then $K(\pi)$ contains $2n-2k$ nonzero blocks.
 This implies

 and proves \eqref{eq:NQQ}.